 logical.
 Should this layer be included in the legends?

 NA, the default, includes if any aesthetics are mapped.FALSEnever includes, andTRUEalways includes.
-It can also be a named logical vector to finely select the aesthetics to display.- inherit.aes
+It can also be a named logical vector to finely select the aesthetics to display.
+To include legend keys for all levels, even when no data exists, useTRUE.
+IfNA, all levels are shown in legend, but unobserved levels are omitted.- inherit.aes

 If